The temperatures on Mount Kilimanjaro range from hot to bitter cold.

 Precipitation: 10 in (250 mm)

 The alpine desert receives little water and correspondingly light vegetation exists here.
 The temperature can reach over 100 degrees Fahrenheit during the day.
 The thin air and proximity to the equator result in very high levels of solar radiation.
-Applying liberal amounts of sunscreen an absolute must.
+Applying liberal amounts of sunscreen is an absolute must.
 During the night, temperatures often plummet to well below freezing, leaving a dusting of morning frost on the tents.

 This arid zone has thin soil that retains little water, making it inhospitable to most plant and animal species.
 Everlastings are one of the main plant species that can withstand such harsh conditions, as well as tussock grasses and varieties of moss.
 A few of the animals that make appearances in the moorland will wander to these elevations, but the occurrences are very rare.